Data-Efficient Inference of Neural Fluid Fields via SciML Foundation Model: Experiments

 \paragraph{Datasets.} We use real captures from the ScalarFlow dataset~\cite{eckert2019scalarflow}, released in the repository of HyFluid.
 For each scene, there are five videos from five cameras fixed at positions evenly distributed across a 120$^\circ$ arc centered at the rising smoke.
 In each video, we consider the first \texttt{nf} frames (where the smoke plumes upwards from the bottom), and adjust \texttt{nf} to study our data efficiency.
 Each video has a resolution of $1920 \times 1080$.
 These videos have been post-processed to remove backgrounds.
 Following HyFluid, for each scene, we use four videos for training and hold one out for testing (i.e., as the ground-truth novel view).

-\paragraph{Evaluations.} We mainly compare with two previous works on neural fluid fields: PINF~\cite{chu2022physics} and HyFluid~\cite{yu2024inferring}.
+\paragraph{Tasks.} We compare with two previous works on neural fluid fields: PINF~\cite{chu2022physics} and HyFluid~\cite{yu2024inferring}.
 Due to the lack of true 3D volume in ScalarFlow, we evaluate the reconstruction quality using view rendering.
 Following~\cite{yu2024inferring}, we consider three tasks: novel view synthesis, re-simulation, and future prediction.
-In novel view synthesis, the density field is used to render smoke views from unseen camera parameters and spatial locations; thus, its quality is evaluated based on rendering accuracy.
+In novel view synthesis, the density field is used to render smoke views from unseen camera parameters; thus, its quality is evaluated based on rendering accuracy.
 For re-simulation and future prediction, the learned velocity field is utilized to advect the density across temporal coordinates.
 Thus, the quality of the learned velocity field is assessed based on its effect on the density field.
-In our future prediction experiments, no model is ever trained with ground-truth future frames from the videos.
+In our future prediction experiments, no model is ever trained with ground-truth future frames from videos.
 We refer the reader to~\cite{yu2024inferring} for more details about these tasks.

-In this paper, we report the peak signal-noise ratio (PSNR) averaged over frames.
-We leave the structural similarity index measure (SSIM) and the perceptual metric LPIPS~\cite{zhang2018unreasonable} in our supplement.
+\paragraph{Evaluation Metrics.} We report the peak signal-noise ratio (PSNR) averaged over frames.
+We leave the structural similarity index measure (SSIM) and the perceptual metric LPIPS~\cite{zhang2018unreasonable} in Section \ref{sec:ssim} in the supplementary material.
+These metrics are also widely used in previous deblurring works~\cite{nah2017deep,kupyn2018deblurgan}.